nationalarchives/tdr-dev-documentation/load-testing/initial-load-testing.md

 I carried out the upload on a t3.medium EC2 instance with 2 CPU cores and 4GB RAM.
 Our first users will have a similar CPU with 8GB of RAM so the test machine is lower spec.

+The tests were carried out in Firefox.
+With the failing tests, I also tried them in Chrome.

 I did have to make some changes to various timeouts otherwise none of these would have worked.
+THe
 * The akka request timeout on the API, which defaults to 20s, was switched off.
 * The akka server timeout on the API, which defaults to 60s, was switched off.
 * The load balancer idle timout, which was set at 60s, was increased to 10 minutes.